grafana/pyroscope/docs/sources/reference-phlare-architecture/components/distributor.md

 ---
-title: "Grafana Phlare distributor"
+title: "Pyroscope distributor"
 menuTitle: "Distributor"
 description: "The distributor validates time-series data and sends the data to ingesters."
 weight: 20
 ---

-# Grafana Phlare distributor
+# Pyroscope distributor

 The distributor is a stateless component that receives profiling data from the agent.
 The distributor then divides the data into batches and sends it to multiple [ingesters]({{< relref "ingester.md" >}}) in parallel, shards the series among ingesters, and replicates each series by the configured replication factor.
 By default, the configured replication factor is three.